hectorhcuevas/hectorhcuevas.github.io/_posts/2018-1-22-Project-Luther.md

 ## Model Fit and Selection

-&nbsp;&nbsp;&nbsp;Although I had good results with OLS regression, this final model utilized a regularization technique known as [RidgeCV](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.RidgeCV.html).
+&nbsp;&nbsp;&nbsp;Although I had good results with OLS regression, my final model utilized a regularization technique known as [RidgeCV](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.RidgeCV.html).
 Ridge regression regularizes our model so that it may generalize to better fit data outside of our model.
 RidgeCV simply pairs this with a cross-validatedion technique which finds the best parameters for ridge and gives us a cross-validated R-squared score for our model.

 &nbsp;&nbsp;&nbsp;*Figure 4* below shows the overall fit of my model represented by the black dashed line with the indentity line overlayed with a gray dashed line.

 ![Figure 4](/images/y_yhat.png)